v-rgrace/Viva/Viva/solutions/glint-insights-integration-overview.md

 - **As a leader**, look across teams to see how different behaviors impact engagement levels and different engagement drivers.
 Use the Glint Heatmap report to see how different Viva Insights metrics- like collaboration hours or network size - impact engagement.
 See which teams are doing well for engagement and which teams might be struggling.
 Filter further in the employee comments by specific behaviors to understand what employees are saying about their experience.
 With this knowledge, work with specific teams in areas to improve productivity.

-- **As an HR analyst**, understand how your recent Viva Glint engagement survey relates to collaboration data from Viva Insights.
-Use the Glint with Viva Insights PowerBI template to see how engagement scores relate to behavior.
-To quickly highlight which behaviors have a strong relationship to different engagement drivers, use the Overview tab in the PowerBI template.
-Explore these relationships by looking at specific Glint survey items and compare them to different behavioral metrics and teams.
+- **As an HR analyst**, you might want to learn more about how your recent Viva Glint engagement survey relates to collaboration data from Viva Insights.
+Use the Glint with Viva Insights Power BI template to see how engagement scores relate to behavior.
+Use the Explore page to look at specific Glint survey items and compare them to different behavioral metrics and teams, and find out which behaviors have a strong relationship to different engagement drivers.

 ## Prerequisites to the integration